assemble/assemble/docs/content/recipes/rename-keys.md

 ---
+title: Rename view keys
+description: >
+  This recipe shows how to customize the key this is used for storing and looking up views.
 category: recipes
 ---
-# Rename view keys

-This recipe shows how to customize the key this is used for storing and looking up views.

 ```js
 var path = require('path');